 At the downside of the sink, load the thick layer of plumber’s putty under the filter corners, then start pushing it towards the upward direction through the drain holes of the sink.

-Slide the washer, housing (if the strainer has one), and stopper/gasket on a strainer instead of the bottom of the sink.
+Slide the washer, housing (if the filter has one), and stopper/gasket on a filter instead of the bottom of the sink.
 Spread the pipe-joint fusion onto uncovered joinings.

-Join the locknut with the strainer by hand, hold it at the right place, and start tightening it using pliers.
+Use pliers to join the locknut with the filter by hand, hold it at the right place, and tighten it.

-Now, pick the stopper/gasket to fit it on the sink drain tailpiece.
-Use a slip nut to join it with the strainer.
-Hold the strainer in hand and start tightening it.
+Pick the stopper/gasket to fit it on the sink drain tailpiece.
+Use a slip nut to join it with the filter.
+Hold the filter in hand and start tightening it.

 Step 5: Install the Sink and Begin the Water Supply:

 The sink is still upside down; separate the tape by pulling it toward the midpoint of a countertop hole.

 Then squeeze the drops of silicon covering the base of the sink corners.